Memberships & Affiliations

-University of Louisville Praised For Positive Climate Impact (ACUPCC, April 3, 2012)A network of colleges and universities like UofL that have made institutional commitments to eliminate net greenhouse gas emissions from campus operations, and to promote the research and educational efforts of higher education to equip society to re-stabilize the earth’s climate.
+In 2008, the University of Louisville signed on to the American College & University Presidents’ Climate Commitment, now known simply as the Carbon Commitment.
+As a signatory in good standing, UofL is a part of the , committed to reducing greenhouse gas (GHG) emissions with the ultimate goal of carbon neutrality.
+As a Climate Leader, UofL is part of a network of colleges and universities that have made institutional commitments to eliminate net greenhouse gas emissions from campus operations, and to promote the research and educational efforts of higher education to equip society to re-stabilize the earth’s climate.
 The mission is to accelerate progress towards climate neutrality and sustainability by empowering the higher education sector to educate students, create solutions, and provide leadership-by-example for the rest of society.
-The ACUPCC provides a framework and support for America’s colleges and universities to implement comprehensive plans in pursuit of climate neutrality.
+The Climate Commitment provides a framework and support for America’s colleges and universities to implement comprehensive plans in pursuit of climate neutrality.
 The Commitment recognizes the unique responsibility that institutions of higher education have as role models for their communities and in educating the people who will develop the social, economic and technological solutions to reverse global warming and help create a thriving, civil and sustainable society.

 on NCSE's Council of Environmental Deans and Directors (CEDD)

 - Participation in multi-institutional collaborations to secure funding

 - Exclusive access to information on federal funding for environmental R&D and education

 - Complimentary registrations for faculty and students to NCSE's National Conference